textpattern/textpattern/README.txt

 == Installation ==

-* Extract the Textpattern files to your site (in the web root, or a subdirectory).
+* Extract the Textpattern files to your site (in the web root, subdomain or subdirectory).
 The top-level index.php file should reside in this directory, as should the /textpattern/ and /rpc/ directories.
 * Ensure the top-level .htaccess file is transferred to your site.
-The file is hidden by default on some operating systems, including OS X. Most FTP clients and IDEs have an option to show these hidden files.
-Otherwise, you can temporarily show hidden files in OS X by using the Terminal.app - follow these
+The file is hidden by default on some operating systems, including OS X/macOS.
+Most FTP clients and IDEs have an option to show these hidden files.
+Otherwise, you can temporarily show hidden files in OS X/macOS by using the Terminal.app - follow these instructions: http://textpattern.com/hidden-files-osx
-  instructions:
-    http://textpattern.com/hidden-files-osx
 * Create or verify the existence of a working MySQL database with valid username and password.
 From Textpattern 4.6.0, the MySQL database user requires INDEX